 Course Outcomes Course Element Programme Outcomes By the end of this course, the student will: This outcome will be achieved through these course elements: This course outcome corresponds to these aspects of TST's statements of outcomes (PhD, ThM I & II; MA outcomes are not yet available) • be able to demonstrate a general knowledge of the geography of the eastern Mediterranean and a detailed knowledge of the geography of ancient Israel with a Mapping exercise, course readings, lectures PhD: 1.
 Depth and Breadth of Knowledge MA: ThM I: 1.
-Knowledge of the area of view to understanding the concentration political, military, and strategic dynamics that governed the region ThM II: 1.
-Knowledge of the area of concentration • have developed an introductory understanding of subjects related to religion, social order, and international relations as a means of understanding the context in which biblical traditions developed Mapping exercise, course readings, lectures PhD: 1.
+Knowledge of the area of view to unders tanding the concentration political, milita ary, and strategic governed the region ThM II: 1.
+Knowledge of the area of concentration understanding to religion, soc international re elations as a means ng the context in Mapping exercise, course readings, lectures PhD: 1.
 Depth and Breadth of KnowledgeMA:ThM I: 1.
 Knowledge of the area of concentrationThM II: 1.
-Knowledge of the area of concentration • have developed a critical understanding of a specific topic related to the ancient Near East and communicate and defend that understanding in a public context Lectures, final paper, seminar presentation PhD: 1.
+Knowledge of the area of concentration related to the a and communic d a critical of a specific topic incient Near East eate and defend that in a public context Lectures, final paper, seminar presentation PhD: 1.
 Depth and Breadth of Knowledge; 2.
 Research and Scholarship; 3.
 Level of Application of Knowledge; 5.
 Level of Communication Skills; 6.
 Awareness of the Limits of Knowledge MA: ThM I: 1.
 Knowledge of the area of concentration; 2.
 Ability with scholarly tools and skills; 3.
 Ability to carry out specialized research; 4.
 Preparation for further study or vocational occupation ThM II: 1.
 Knowledge of the area of concentration; 2.
 Ability with scholarly tools and skills; 3.
-Ability to carry out specialized research • be able to demonstrate an understanding of the powers, movements, and events how these affected Israel's place in the ancient Near East History Chart, course readings, final paper PhD: 1.
+Ability to carry out specialized research • be able to dem understanding movements, ar affected Israel ancient Near E of the powers, nd events how these 's place in the History Chart, course readings, final paper PhD: 1.
 Depth and Breadth of Knowledge; 2.
 Research and Scholarship; 3.
 Level of Application of Knowledge; 5.
 Level of Communication Skills; 6.
 Awareness of the Limits of Knowledge MA: ThM I: 1.
 Knowledge of the area of concentration; 2.
 Ability with scholarly tools and skills; 3.
 Ability to carry out specialized research ThM II: 1.
 Knowledge of the area of concentration; 2.
 Ability with scholarly tools and skills; 3.
-Ability to carry out specialized research • be able to demonstrate a working knowledge of the standards of A Manual for Writers of Term Papers, Theses, and Dissertation and the SBL Handbook of Style for Final paper PhD: 3.
+Ability to carry out specialized research knowledge of t Manual for Wi Papers, These onstrate a working the standards of A riters of Term s, and Dissertation andbook of Style for Final paper PhD: 3.
 Level of Application of Knowledge; 4.
 Professional Capacity or Autonomy; 5.
-Level of Communication Skills writing a paper in biblical studies (e.g., citation, referencing, MA: ThM I: 2.
+Level of Communication Skills r in biblical studies MA: ThM I: 2.
 Ability with scholarly tools and skills; 4.
 Preparation for further transliteration, etc.) study or vocational occupation ThM II: 2.
 Ability with scholarly tools and skills